NativeScript/docs-v7/docs/tooling/debugging.md

 ## Debugging with Visual Studio Code

 To debug NativeScript applications in [Visual Studio Code](https://code.visualstudio.com/), you need the [NativeScript extension for VS Code](https://marketplace.visualstudio.com/items?itemName=Telerik.nativescript).
 You can find detailed instructions about how to install and set up the NativeScript extension for VS Code [here]({% slug nativescript-extension-for-visual-studio-code %}).

+## Debugging with Chrome DevTools

+Debugging android apps is as easy as executing `tns debug android`, to debug iOS apps with Chrome DevTools, the `--chrome` flag needs to be passed - `tns debug ios --chrome`.
+A complete list of features, and how to use them can be found at [Debugging NativeScript apps with Chrome DevTools]({%slug chrome-devtools%})